-One of the premises of the ecosystems perspective is that "humans are neither completely powerful nor powerless.
+One of the premises of the ecosystems perspective impressed on our students is that "humans are neither completely powerful nor powerless.
 Instead, humans play an active role in the creating events that shape their lives" (Medley et al., 2011, p.
 30).
 This vantage point is based on the strengths-perspective, which is inherent in generalist social work practice as it is in consort with the social work values regarding human dignity and worth, and social and economic justice.

 Saleebey (2006: p.
-279) described the strength perspective as:

-Focusing and building on client strengths is not only a counterweight to the prevalence of the deficit model.
-It is an imperative of the several values that govern our work and the operation of a democratic, just, and pluralistic society including distributive justice, equality, and respect for the dignity of individuals, inclusiveness and diversity, and the search for maximum autonomy within maximum community.
+279) described the strengths perspective as: Focusing and building on client strengths is not only a counterweight to the prevalence of the deficit model.
+The HPU MSW curriculum teaches the conceptual and application of a strengths perspective throughout the generalist and specialization year courses, especially within the practice courses to emphasize strengths as part of the values that govern our work and the operation of a democratic, just, and pluralistic society.
+This includes distributive justice, equality, and respect for the dignity of individuals, inclusiveness and diversity, and the search for maximum autonomy within maximum community.
 A 2016 report produced by the Government of South Australia on Recognizing the Strengths of Culture (p.
 9) reiterated and expanded upon Saleebey's approach about the importance of Indigenous cultures as protective factors, noting: